ghc-proposals/ghc-proposals/proposals/0000-typeerrormessages.rst

 **2.)
 Reformatting and rewording of all statements to use tags.
 This is meant to unify the many different types of messages.**

-•   Ex.
-“Expecting an unlifted type, but ‘Int’ is lifted”

 The general format would look something like this for each error message:
 ::
  Expected something of type [E] but the expression below has type [A].